Crush (drink): Today

-The Crush brand and trademark are currently owned by Keurig Dr Pepper of Plano, Texas.
+The Crush brand and trademark are currently owned by Keurig Dr Pepper of Frisco, Texas.
 Crush is also popular in Canada, where it is distributed by a subsidiary of Canada Dry Motts.
 It is distributed by various Pepsi bottlers, the biggest being the Pepsi Bottling Group United States.

 Other countries where Crush is sold are Argentina, Colombia, Chile, Guatemala, Mexico, Panama, Paraguay, Peru, Syria, Uruguay and at one time Nicaragua, Costa Rica, Ecuador and Bolivia.
 In Chile, Crush has been distributed by Compañía de Cervecerías Unidas since the 1940s.
 In contrast, in some countries of Latin America the Crush brand is distributed by The Coca-Cola Company, using the same colours and bottles as Fanta.

-Several flavours (Orange, Diet Orange, Grape, Strawberry, Cherry) are available at most stores throughout North America; others, however, are distributed only within small markets.
-Pineapple Crush and Birch Beer Crush, for instance, are found in both cans and single serving bottles in the Canadian province of Newfoundland and Labrador and in Fort McMurray, Alberta.
+Several flavours (Orange, Diet Orange, Grape, Strawberry, Pineapple) are available at most stores throughout North America; others, however, are distributed only within small markets.
+Pineapple Crush, Birch Beer Crush, and Lime Crush for instance, are found in both cans and single serving bottles in the Canadian province of Newfoundland and Labrador and in Fort McMurray, Alberta.
 From 2009, changes in bottling rights allowed many of these regional flavours to be distributed by the Pepsi Bottling Group in a majority of their territory in the United States, and for PepsiAmerica to distribute Crush in most of its territory.